Family safeguarding and mental health services for families

 - Cognitive Behavioural Therapy to address, for example, experiences of depression, anxiety, social anxiety, panic, obsessive compulsive symptoms, low self-esteem

 - trauma-focused therapy, where you have experienced traumatic events that are continuing to cause anxiety and distress

 - family therapy, where parental mental health is impacting on family relationships

 - skills to help tolerate distress and regulate emotions, including supporting you with underlying difficulties in expressing and recognising emotions in relationships (for example, Dialectical Behaviour Therapy)

-It is important you are aware that we record a brief summary of our work together both on your personal NHS record and also on the Local Authority records of the child / children you care for and whom are under either a Child in Need or Child Protection Plan.
+It is important you are aware that we record a brief summary of our work together both on your personal NHS record and also on the council records of the child or children you care for and whom are under either a Child in Need or Child Protection Plan.